kfarr/near-term-protected-bike/README.md

 8. 11th (Market to Division)
 9. Townsend (5th to 2nd)
 10. Townsend (7th to 8th)

+This list arbitrarily ranked by Kieran as a strawman used for community feedback.

 ## What is this list?
 This is an attempt to force rank which bicycle infrastructure improvements should be implemented in San Francisco.